-These are my “go to” plugins — the ones that I install on every site, or simply find myself using again and again.
-In all cases, I find them incredibly useful and I hope you will too.
-Remember, when it comes to plugins, quality is more important than quantity — here’s more info on what I look for in a plugin.
+These are our “go to” plugins — the ones that we install on every site, or simply find ourselves using again and again.
+Remember, when it comes to plugins, quality is more important than quantity — here’s more info on what to look for in a plugin.

 A lightweight plugin that removes the built-in WordPress emoji functionality, speeding up your page a little bit.
 Needs no configuration–just install and activate.

 Cleans up database “bloat” to help keep your site running quickly.
 It’s especially helpful if your site’s been around for a while.
 Be sure to schedule it to run regularly.

 One of the most popular backup plugins, and for good reason.
 It’s reliable, flexible, and even the free version will do a great job.
 (We use the premium version for all our clients.)